RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 # The chat censor
 Every message in every chat, chatroom and forum at 7 Cups is monitored by software known as the censor.
 The censor blocks entire messages or posts if they contain certain phrases that could upset some people.

 In chats and chatrooms, the censor also blocks certain individual words.
-In this case the words are replaced by asterisks, ***, but the censor does not block the entire message.
+In this case the words are replaced by asterisks, <span style="font-family: 'Work Sans'; letter-spacing: -.2px;">***</span>, but the censor does not block the entire message.

 The censor is badly implemented and erratic, blocking relatively harmless words and phrases while allowing some very offensive language.
 A member who wants to appear hostile will have no difficulty evading the censor, but a member who genuinely wishes to tell their story and express their feelings may become frustrated.
 They might feel rejected.
 They might feel shamed.